scverse/scvi-tools/docs/user_guide/use_case/custom_dataloaders.md

 model = scvi.model.SCVI(adata=None, registry=datamodule.registry)
 ...
 ```
+LamindDB may not be as efficient or flexible as TileDB for handling complex multi-dimensional data

-2. [CZI CELLxGENE]("https://chanzuckerberg.com/") based [tiledb]("https://tiledb.com/") custom dataloader is based on CensusSCVIDataModule and can run on large datasets that are stored in TileDB’s format.
+2. [CZI]("https://chanzuckerberg.com/") based [tiledb]("https://tiledb.com/") custom dataloader is based on CensusSCVIDataModule and can run a large multi-dimensional datasets that are stored in TileDB’s format.

 TileDB is a general-purpose, multi-dimensional array storage engine designed for high-performance, scalable data access.
 It supports various data types, including dense and sparse arrays, and is optimized for handling large datasets efficiently.

-Prose:

-- Strength of this dataloader is that CELLxGENE is provided as TileDB's soma object and this dataloader can directly leverage this data storage allowing for efficient data loading from the CELLxGENE AWS store.
+TileDB’s strength lies in its ability to store and query data across multiple dimensions and scale efficiently with large volumes of data.

+Pros:

+- Efficient Data Access: With TileDB, you can query and access specific subsets of your data without needing to load the entire dataset into memory, improving performance.
+Scalability: Handles large datasets that exceed your system's memory capacity, making it ideal for single-cell RNA-seq datasets with millions of cells.
-- Flexibility: Supports custom data storage solution and can be more customized to large-teams needs.
+- Flexibility: Supports multi-dimensional data storage, which can be useful for storing gene expression data across multiple conditions or time points.

 ```python
 import cellxgene_census